2024 Cyber Monday Statistics, Trends, and Facts

-No holiday shopping is complete without Black Friday and Cyber Monday.
-Cyber week is a chance for consumers to shop in person (or online) and snag some great deals.
+No holiday shopping is ever complete without Black Friday and Cyber Monday.

 According to our survey, we found that…

-• Nearly half of Cyber Monday shoppers (46%) plan to spend the same amount on shopping as they did last year
+• Close to half of Cyber Monday shoppers (42%) plan to spend the same amount on shopping as they did last year

 For further analysis, we broke down the data in the following ways: